Yale-EEB723/finalproject/code.md

 *What would you have done differently?*
 * Include animal outgroups (choanoflagellates etc.)
 * I've received advice on other clustering strategies:
-  * Perform local clustering and link them together like a daisy chain
+  * Antonio: Perform local clustering and link them together like a daisy chain
-  * Go through genes on a scaffold using a sliding 10-gene window.
+  * Zack: Go through genes on a scaffold using a sliding 10-gene window.
 If two homologs within this window are also on the same scaffold in another organism, this suggests a possible syntenic region.
 Quantify how many of these pairs you can find in the window.
-  * Instead of making a homolog x scaffold contingency matrix, make a homolog x homolog matrix. (*I'm still not fully clear about this4 - can we go over this again, Casey?*)
+  * Casey: Instead of making a homolog x scaffold contingency matrix, make a homolog x homolog matrix. (*I'm still not fully clear about this4 - can we go over this again, Casey?*)

 *What are future directions this could go in?*
 * Ancestral state reconstruction - it is difficult to study what is absent, but perhaps this can be achieved by reconstructing the gene that was lost.